U.S. Relations With Belarus

 U.S. Assistance to Belarus

-U.S. Government assistance to Belarus focuses on supporting the Belarusian people in achieving a government that respects democratic rights and fundamental freedoms, and promoting a market economy by strengthening the private sector and stimulating entrepreneurship.
+U.S. Government assistance to Belarus focuses on expanding democratic rights and fundamental freedoms and promoting a market economy by strengthening the private sector and stimulating entrepreneurship.
 A fact sheet on U.S. assistance to Belarus can be found here.

 Bilateral Economic Relations

-The U.S. Government continues to support the development of the private sector in Belarus and its transition to a free-market economy.
-Belarusian authorities have yet to initiate basic economic reforms necessary to create a market-based economy, with seventy percent of the economy still under government control.
+Belarusian authorities are reluctant to initiate basic economic reforms necessary to create a market-based economy, with seventy percent of the economy still under government control.
 Belarus' opaque legal and regulatory systems and rule of law deficiencies create a challenging business environment.

 Belarus's Membership in International Organizations

-Belarus and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, and World Bank.
+Belarus is a member of a number of international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Eurasian Economic Union, International Monetary Fund, and World Bank.
 Belarus also is an observer to the World Trade Organization.

-There currently is no U.S. Ambassador to Belarus; the U.S. Charge d'Affaires is Scott Rauland.
-Belarus has capped the presence of U.S. diplomats, stationed or visiting for technical or administrative support, at seven.
-Other principal embassy officials are listed in the Department's Key Officers List.
+Belarus has capped the presence of U.S. diplomats, stationed or visiting for technical or administrative support.
+Principal embassy officials are listed in the Department's Key Officers List.

 Belarus maintains an embassy in the United States at 1619 New Hampshire Ave., NW, Washington, DC 20009 (tel.
 202-986-1604).